firecracker28/Password_Manager_CLI/README.md

     2. Prompts user for master password or creates one for first time users.
 Also a Dataframe is created and stored in vault/vault.crypt if it does not already exist.
 Master password is stored so that dataframe can be encrypted.
     3. Master password is hashed with a randomly generated salt using bcrypt and stored in config/auth.json
     4. User chooses an action from list in step 1.
-    5. Once action has been completed the program exists
+    5. Once action has been completed the program exits

-## Features to Add
+## 🔨 Features to Add
-    1. Allow user to complete multiple actions in one session
+    1. Allow user to complete multiple actions in one session.
-    2. Build out the UI(Details still unknown)
+    2. Build a more interactive UI.
-    3. Add some more checks and security features
+    3. General improvements.

+## ⚠️ Disclamer
+    This project was purely created as a way for me to show my learning.
+Please do not use this to store senstive information.